michaelm4320/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-A browser version of Etch-A-Sketch using Javascript from the Odin Project.
+A browser version of Etch-A-Sketch using Javascript from the Odin Project using HTML, CSS, and JavaScript.